simojo/env/docs/pinning.md

 taken.
 The takeaway here is essentially that *you probably want to pin nixpkgs*.

+* *Note:* [https://lazamar.co.uk/nix-versions/](https://lazamar.co.uk/nix-versions/) offers a means of "[finding] all versions of a package that were available in a channel and the revision [it can be downloaded from]."

 ## Pinning within `nix-shell` environments using `fetchTarball`

 Normally, the intention is to pin against the latest version of the